fenestbuc/kubar-SCF/README.md

 ### Invoice Financing

-- **Capital Ask Process**: Sellers specify their capital ask when uploading invoices, and buyers approve the invoices.
+- **Capital Ask Process**: Upon invoice upload, sellers specify their capital ask, incorporating our AI-driven prediction of the repayment timeline.
+If this predicted timeline is shorter than the invoice duration, the system automatically approves the invoice for bidding, showcasing our unique approach to financial assessment.
 As soon as the buyer approves the invoice, a factoring unit is created and the invoice is put up for bidding.

 ### Bidding Process and Payment Distribution